Dr. Kurt Barnhart - Aviation Dept. Head & Exec. Dir., AARC

 Richard Brown – UAS Chief Mechanic

-Nathan Maresch – Wireless RF Power
+Nathan Maresch – Research Lab Technologist

-Nathan Maresch is a Lab Technologist at Kansas State University at Salina.
+Nathan Maresch is a Lab Technologist at Kansas State University Salina.
 He graduated summa cum laude with a Bachelor of Science degree from Kansas State University in Electronic and Computer Engineering Technology.
 He served as a lab instructor for various Engineering Technology labs in the program.
 After graduating in 2009, he joined the UAS initiative to research the miniaturization of electronic circuits.
 He designed a two-dimensional obstacle avoidance system utilizing Fuzzy Logic, and is currently participating in a project involving wireless power charging.
 He holds a private pilot certificate and has some industry experience in industrial controls and automation.
 He is a member of the Institute of Electrical and Electronics Engineers and the Phi Kappa Phi honor society.